- Who is this guide for?

 - Deposit delivered by buyer within a specified timeframe

-- Title search and deed transferal / registration conducted by the buyer’s lawyer
+- Title search and deed transferal / registration conducted by the buyer’s real estate lawyer

 I’m not going to dive into a lot of detail on these steps as they are pretty straightforward and likely better explained by a realtor or a lawyer.
 I will comment however on some differences associated with a private sale of land.